innovation-lab-prague/booking/README.md

-# Innovation Lab Booking list
+# Innovation Lab Booking Instructions

 Create Your first booking in 8 simple steps:
   1. Login to GitHub with your UserId